crgdncn/ini/README.md

 Note:
 There is no real world application here, this is an example of how I approached creating an application in Laravel.

+This application contains database seeder files that set up examples of both a definition and an INI file.